 Serving Suggestions

-If you’re looking for more comforting vegan soup recipes, you’ll also love this Healthy Stuffed Pepper Soup and this Quick Vegan Minestrone Soup.
-Or, browse my ever-growing collection of Vegan Soups and Stews and find a new favorite today!
+If you’re looking for more comforting vegan soups, you’ll also love this Vegan Tortellini Soup, this Healthy Stuffed Pepper Soup, and this Hearty Cabbage Soup!

 Substitutions and Variations